 First response: contain before you diagnose

-Stop the agent.
-Suspend the workflow that produced the error before anything else runs.
-Stopping the workflow prevents a single mistake from triggering additional downstream actions while the scope is still unknown.
-If the agent is running other instances of the same workflow in parallel, pause those too until the cause is understood.
+Suspend the specific workflow that produced the error before anything else runs.
+If the agent is running parallel instances of the same workflow, pause all of them.
+A single missed pause can extend the error's scope while the cause is still unknown.

-Identify the scope.
 How many actions were affected?
-Did the error produce a single wrong output, or did it trigger downstream workflows?
-Is the error confined to internal state, or did it cross an external boundary — a client, a partner, a third-party system?
+Did the error produce one wrong output, or did it trigger downstream workflows?
+Is the problem confined to internal state, or did it cross an external boundary — a client, a partner, a third-party system?
+This assessment drives every decision that follows.

-Notify affected external parties only if the error crossed an external boundary and the affected party is likely to notice before you reach them.
-Premature internal notifications create unnecessary alarm and complicate the post-error response.
-Contain the scope first.
+If the error crossed an external boundary and the affected party is likely to notice before you reach them, notify proactively.
+Premature internal notifications create unnecessary alarm without reducing the problem.
+If the error is fully internal, contain before communicating.

 The mistake isn't the problem.
 Not knowing about it is.